innate2adaptive/Decombinator-Tools/jobs/cs_cluster_scripts/README.md

 7. Check if your jobs begin running successfully with `qstat`.
 8. Create a `.csv` with your batch name and the order in which you would like your samples presented in the summary sheet.
 9. Once all jobs are complete, run `source repack_and_summarise.sh` to package the results for transfer to the RDS.
+10. When you have verified that the data is safely saved onto the RDS, delete the batch directory containing the analysis on the CS HPC cluster.
+Only you have the permissions to delete this folder and we have a 500GB limit in the project directory.